 I must confess I’m not usually a fan of Koolhaas—I can’t help but think of designs like De Rotterdam or the CCTV building in Beijing as horribly grandiose and oppressive.
 But Casa da Musica feels quirky and approachable instead, contrasting wonderfully against the traditional houses that surround it.

-11. Have tea at Rota do Cha
+18. Try all the tea at Rota do Cha

 When to visit Porto